jayqizone/homebridge-mi-heatercooler/README.md

 The key is your current AC partner solution model, you can get it by `miio --control yourACPartnerIP --method get_model_and_state`

-"tpl" is this model's command template, you can use ES 6 Template Literals with this params
+"tpl" is this model's command template, you can use ES 6 Template Literals with these params

 ```js
 /**